 FERGUS SCOTTISH FESTIVAL & HIGHLAND GAMES

-Fergus has a population nearing 21,000 people and is famous it's Scottish heritage and annual festival.
+Fergus has a population nearing 21,000 people and is famous for its Scottish heritage and annual Scottish festival.

-The Fergus Scottish Festival and Highland Games is an annual three day cultural festival which has been held for more than 70 years.
+The Fergus Scottish Festival and Highland Games is an annual three-day cultural festival that has been held for more than 75 years.
 It is the oldest festival of its kind in North America.

 The Fergus Scottish Festival and Highland Games has enjoyed tremendous success since its inception by Alex Robertson in 1946.